pivovarit/quarkus-hazelcast-client-extension/README.md

 Configuration entries from `hazelcast-client.yml` override all `quarkus.hazelcast-client.*` entries.

-## Limitations
+## Limitations (native mode)
-- Default serialization is not supported in native mode
+- Default Java serialization is not supported
+- ICMP ping is not supported